Operation Hot Rock: Public reaction

 When the lava was finally stopped and Zafferana was declared safe, there was widespread relief and celebration.
 The successful diversion at the end of May 1992 was hailed in Italian news as an example of scientific ingenuity and international solidarity.
 Italian newspapers praised the "wall of determination" that had saved the town, and TV news showed villagers applauding as bulldozers and helicopters finished their work.
 At the same time, some local people whose properties were damaged voiced mild frustration that more couldn't have been done sooner.
 Rosaria Russo, a 54-year-old whose vineyard was partly covered by lava, told a reporter in late April, "The Americans did something, but it was too late" – noting that by the time the blocks and bombs took effect, her land was already scorched.
 Such sentiments were isolated, however, as most residents understood that the operation had prevented a far worse outcome.

 Internationally, the 1992 Mt.
 Etna mission received significant attention as a rare instance of military resources being used in natural disaster mitigation.
 The sight of U.S. Marines in combat gear working alongside Italian scientists on the slopes of an erupting volcano was often remarked upon.
 Some commentators drew comparisons to warfare – speaking of the "attack on Etna's lava" – while others saw it as a heartening story of cooperation.
 The U.S. military's involvement was generally viewed positively in Italy, occurring just at the end of the Cold War era when NATO allies collaborating on humanitarian tasks was becoming more common.
 The operation's success strengthened ties and set a precedent for future international aid in volcanic crises.

 In later years, the Etna 1991–1993 eruption and the actions at Zafferana Etnea have been frequently cited in volcanology literature and by emergency management experts.
 They serve as a case study in what measures can be attempted to divert lava flows, and underscore the importance of timely, well-coordinated responses.

 While the official U.S. Navy designation for the effort was "Operation Hot Rock", the intervention at Mount Etna during the 1992 eruption became more widely known in secondary sources as "Operation Volcano Buster"—a name evoking the dramatic image of Marines dropping concrete blocks into lava tubes to divert molten flow.
-The operation lives on as a footnote in Marine Corps history, symbolizing an innovative chapter when troops applied their skills to fight nature—and succeeded, at least temporarily, in outwitting a volcano.
+The operation lives on as a footnote in Marine Corps history, symbolizing an innovative chapter when troops applied their skills to fight nature—and succeeded, at least temporarily, in redirecting the lava flow.